 Accurate aviation noise reduction requires both a precise noise prediction technique and a suitable optimization strategy.
-The inherent transient nature of aeroacoustic problems distinguishes them from conventional aerodynamics and fluid mechanics problems, introducing challenges for computational aeroacoustic (CAA).
-Firstly, aerodynamic problems are generally dominated by relatively low-frequency momentum dominated structures \cite{tam2006recent}.
-However, aeroacoustic problems are, by definition, dominated by high frequency and high velocity acoustic waves travelling over large distances.
-Furthermore, these acoustic waves typically have very small amplitudes, considerably smaller than the mean flow \cite{tam2006recent}.
-Thus, it is essential to employ a numerical approach with low dispersion and dissipation errors to compute sound waves accurately.
-An additional challenge in CAA is the exceedingly slow decay rate of acoustic waves, leading to reflections from the boundaries of a finite computational domain and consequent contamination of the numerical solution.
-Recent advances in high-order numerical techniques are promising for CAA.
-These high-order techniques, such as the Flux Reconstruction (FR) approach \cite{huynh2007flux}, demonstrate potential for CAA due to their reduced numerical error relative to conventional low-order Finite Volume Methods (FVM) \cite{moura2015linear, vincent2011insights, vermeire2017behaviour} and suitability for modern hardware architectures \cite{vincent2016towards}.
+Aeroacoustic challenges, distinct from conventional aerodynamics, arise due to their inherent transient nature.
+Firstly, aerodynamic problems are generally dominated by relatively low-frequency momentum-dominated structures \cite{tam2006recent}.
+However, aeroacoustic problems are dominated by high-frequency and high-velocity acoustic waves traveling over large distances.
+These waves typically have minute amplitudes, considerably smaller than the mean flow \cite{tam2006recent}.
+Thus, employing a numerical method with minimal dispersion and dissipation errors becomes imperative for accurately computing sound waves.
+An additional challenge in CAA is the slow decay rate of acoustic waves.
+This often leads to reflections from computational domain boundaries, thereby contaminating the numerical solution.
+Recent advancements in high-order numerical techniques, like the Flux Reconstruction (FR) approach \cite{huynh2007flux}, offer promise for CAA applications.
+These methods exhibit reduced numerical errors compared to conventional low-order Finite Volume Methods (FVM) \cite{moura2015linear, vincent2011insights, vermeire2017behaviour} and are well-suited for modern hardware architectures \cite{vincent2016towards}.